Security-Onion-Solutions/securityonion-docs/alerts.rst

    We should see a corresponding alert (``GPL ATTACK_RESPONSE id check returned root``) pop up in Sguil if everything is configured correctly.
 If you do not see this alert, try checking to see if the rule is enabled in ``/etc/nsm/rules/downloaded.rules``.
 If it is not enabled, try enabling it via ``/etc/nsm/pulledpork/enablesid.conf`` and run ``rule-update`` (if this is a distributed deployment, update the master first, run ``rule-update``, then push the changes out to the other sensor(s)).

 #.
-If running a test or evaluation version of Security Onion, consider
-   replaying some of the example PCAP files present in ``/opt/examples/``:
+If running a test or evaluation version of Security Onion, consider replaying some of the example PCAP files present in
+   ``/opt/samples/``:

    ::

-      sudo tcpreplay -i ens34 -M10 /opt/samples/*.pcap
+      sudo so-test

-   Hits for various signatures should appear in Sguil.
+   Alerts for various signatures should appear in Sguil.

 #.
-If in a production environment where you might not want to replay the
-   example PCAPs, another way to test would be to use Scapy to craft a test PCAP file, in conjunction with a custom Snort rule added to ``/etc/nsm/rules/local.rules``:
+If in a production environment where you might not want to replay the example PCAPs, another way to test would be to use Scapy to craft a test PCAP file, in conjunction with a custom Snort rule added to ``/etc/nsm/rules/local.rules``:

 -  **Snort Rule**